“Supporting greater public understanding of the UK’s foreign policy choices”

 Edward Elliott – Senior Associate

-Edward Elliott is Research & Operations Manager at the British Foreign Policy Group.
+Edward Elliott is a Senior Associate at the British Foreign Policy Group.
 He is a graduate in politics, international relations, French, and law, having studied at Durham University and Sciences Po.
 Fluent in Spanish as well as French, he has an international background, having worked in France, Spain, England, and Slovakia before joining the BFPG as a researcher and helping establish the organisation.
 He is also an author of policy reports and articles on a wide range of foreign policy issues.